-- >> Does the body have any similar resolutions on the books? - >> How many council/board members are there? - What is the legislative process to pass a resolution? - Will a resolution have to go through a subcommittee before reaching the full body for a vote? - If so, which subcommittee is it and which members are on it? - How often do the subcommittees or councils meet? - How many votes are needed for a resolution to pass both the subcommittee and the full council or board? - Can the mayor, chair or president veto the resolution? - Is the mayor, chair or president a voting member of the body?
+- >> How many council/board members are there? - " What is the legislative process to pass a resolution? - Will a resolution have to go through a subcommittee before reaching the full body for a vote? - If so, which subcommittee is it and which members are on it? - How often do the subcommittees or councils meet? - How many votes are needed for a resolution to pass both the subcommittee and the full council or board? - Can the mayor, chair or president veto the resolution? - Is the mayor, chair or president a voting member of the body?